InnocentZero/C_CPP_Notes/src/notes/csd.md

   - Sum = A^B^C
   - pass the carry out from the i'th bit to the carry in of the (i+1)'th bit.

+For subtraction of two numbers, just add the 1's complement of the number that is to be subtracted and add 1.

 ## Sequential circuits

-> Latches and flip-flops have 10+ transistors per bit.
+- Latches and flip-flops have 10+ transistors per bit.
-> SRAM has 6 mosfets/transistors per bit.
+- SRAM has 6 mosfets/transistors per bit.
-> DRAM has 1 transistor + 1 capacitor per cell.
+- DRAM has 1 transistor + 1 capacitor per cell.
-> Non-volatile storage: no transistors.
+- Non-volatile storage: no transistors.
 Yay!

 ### R-S Latches